-If you’re lucky enough to have a working chimney to keep you cozy on crisp fall evenings, make sure it’s in good working order before firing it up for the first time in the season.
-Creosote is a common deposit that builds up in your flue and other areas.
-Nesting birds may also call the top of your chimney home, so it’s important to inspect your fireplace at the beginning and end of the cold season.
+If you’re lucky enough to have a working fireplace to keep you cozy and warm on crisp fall evenings, make sure your chimney is in good working order before firing it up for the first time in the season.
+Creosote is a common deposit that builds up in your fireplace flue and other areas.
+Nesting birds may also be living in your chimney, so it’s important to inspect your fireplace at the beginning and end of the fall/winter season.

 Steam-clean carpets, rugs, and furniture

-During fall, indoor traffic increases as we huddle inside for warmth.
-Vacuum and steam-clean carpets, upholstery, and rugs to remove built-up dust and eliminate stains.
-If you have pets or young children, this is even more important, as these areas are always in use.
+When autumn arrives, indoor traffic increases when we huddle inside to stay warm.
+Vacuum and steam-clean carpets, upholstery, and rugs to remove built-up dust and eliminate stains that have built up over the summer.
+If you have pets or young children, this is even more important because these areas are always in use.

 Break out the thick down blankets, throws, and fleece sheets

-Besides clothes, you’ll also want to change out your sheets, blankets, and quilts.
-If your blankets have developed that musty closet smell from being in storage too long, wash them before use.
+In addition to clothes, you’ll also want to change out your sheets, blankets, and quilts.
+If your blankets have developed that musty closet smell from being in storage too long, wash them before you use them.
 Distribute snug throws throughout the house, especially for sofas and armchairs.

 Deep-clean the bathroom

-You might overlook bathrooms during fall cleaning, and here’s why you shouldn’t: You’ll want a spotless bathroom for those hot baths during cold days.
-Whiten grout between tiles, inspect every nook and cranny for mold, and wipe off surfaces you might miss during routine cleaning, like on top of your medicine cabinet.
+You might overlook bathrooms during fall cleaning, and here’s why you shouldn’t: You’ll want a spotless bathroom for those hot baths or showers during those cold, autumn days.
+Whiten grout between tiles, inspect every nook and cranny for mold, and wipe off surfaces you might have missed during routine cleanings, such as the top of your medicine cabinet.

 Fall cleaning should be taken just as seriously as spring cleaning.
 With these 10 essential cleaning projects for fall, you’ll be on your way to a worry-free autumn and winter.
 Focusing on deep-cleaning projects for a week can save you loads of stress throughout the following months.
-With only everyday chores that need to be completed, you’ll have plenty of time to unwind by the fireplace or try out new hot chocolate recipes.
+With only everyday chores that need to be completed, you’ll have plenty of time to unwind by the fireplace or plan for the upcoming holidays with some hot cocoa.